wso2/docs-is/en/asgardeo/docs/complete-guides/nodejs/install-passport-asgardeo.md

 !!!
 Info

     [Passport](https://www.passportjs.org) is an authentication middleware for Node.js that is widely used in the Node.js community.
 It provides a simple way to authenticate requests and manage sessions.
 Passport strategies are used to authenticate requests.
-Passport Asgardeo strategy is a Passport strategy that allows you to authenticate with OIDC using {{product_name}}.
+Passport {{product_name}} strategy is a Passport strategy that allows you to authenticate with OIDC using {{product_name}}.

 ## Configure AsgardeoStrategy